Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: -realisability of Contextual Families

 \subsection{Contextual $\Rp$-realisability}

 Let us next briefly consider the special case of $\Rp$-realisability.
-As a consequence of the previous section, we observe that a contextual $\Rp$-family decomposes to its cycles.
-Moreover, we establish that a contextual family is the support of some contextual $\Rp$-family if and only if it is the support of some contextual $\N$-family. \begin{corollary} Each contextual $\Rp$-family over a chordless-cycle context set is a non-negative combination of its cycles. \end{corollary} \begin{proof} Let $\pX$ be a contextual $\Rp$-family, with a multiplicity mapping $\#\colon \set{\supp(\pX)}\to \mathbb{R}_{>0}$.
-Assume $\pX$ is non-empty; otherwise the claim holds trivially. \Cref{thm:nosup} entails that there is a non-empty set of assignments $S\subseteq \set{\supp(\pX)}$ forming a simple cycle in $\opgraph{\pX}$.
+As a consequence of the previous section, we observe that a contextual $\Rp$-family decomposes to cycles over $\opgraph{\pX,\cons}$.
+Moreover, we establish that a contextual family is the support of some contextual $\Rp$-family if and only if it is the support of some contextual $\N$-family. \begin{proposition} Each contextual $\Rp$-family over a hole $\cons$ is a non-negative combination of cycles in $\opgraph{\pX,\cons}$. \end{proposition} \begin{proof} Let $\pX$ be a contextual $\Rp$-family, with a multiplicity mapping $\#\colon \set{\supp(\pX)}\to \mathbb{R}_{>0}$.
+Assume $\pX$ is non-empty; otherwise the claim holds trivially. \Cref{thm:nosup} entails that there is a non-empty set of assignments $S\subseteq \set{\supp(\pX)}$ forming a cycle in $\opgraph{\pX,\cons}$.
 Let $w=\min\{\#(s)\mid s \in S\}$.
 Define the updated family $\pX'\coloneqq \pX-wS$, where subtraction is defined in the obvious way.
 Then, $\pX'$ is a contextual $\Rp$-family.
 We repeat this process recursively, setting $\pX \coloneqq \pX- wS$ at each step, until the family becomes empty.
-Since $S$ is removed entirely at each step (i.e., it no longer appears in the support), no simple cycle $S$ is used more than once, meaning that the process will terminate.
+Since at each step $S$ is removed from the support, no cycle $S$ is used more than once, meaning that the process will terminate.
 This leads to a decomposition of the form $\pX=w_1S_1 + \dots +w_\ell S_\ell$. \end{proof}